 work as a community of practice and prioritise collaboration, openness and care.

-To develop a community of practice, experimentation, exchange and ideas relevant to now;
+To develop a community of practice, experimentation, exchange and ideas relevant to now:

-Enable the artists we work with to take risks within an environment of exchange and ideas.
+enable the artists we work with to take risks within an environment of exchange and ideas.

 promote collective learning by sharing our research and work with peers.